dogmaticcentral/CG/README.md

 geared toward answering particular questions for which they were originally written.

 CG is not an out-of-the box solution.
 Rather, it is a starter kit, in case you would like to do some cancer genomics data analysis on your own.
+Installing CG database(s) may take a day or two if you are willing to go with the pipeline as-is.
+With tweaks, a week is not an unreasonable time estimate.

 Why bother with the local copy of the data?
 I do not know a general answer to that question.